sauliusdainys/docs/README.md

 - Inaccurate or incorrect data (rejected by most validators)
 - Bad data format or stale data (not &quot;fresh&quot;)
 - Exception or no response received (request timeout)
+- Service unavailable or bad return

-The penalty as well as responsible parties are specified within SDC when terms of services are violated.
+The penalty is applied against insurance budget (funded by K2 network particapants) when terms of services are violated.
 This ensures that data consumers (DAPPs) get the highest level of service.
-K2 PoS combined with SDC serves as an algorihmic insurance and dispute resolution framework.
+K2 PoS combined with SDC serves as an algorihmic insurance, dispute resolution and reputation scoring model.

 ## K2 Governance Model